Sign In / Sign Out

 Recovery trailer - Filmed April 9, 2016

-This event is sponsored by Recovery Rising at ASU.
+Campus presentations sponsored by Recovery Rising at ASU.

-written and directed by Olga Idriss Davis
+Written and directed by Olga Idriss Davis

 "The Journey: Living Cancer Out Loud" is an example of embracing opportunity beyond the Academy.
 It is a performance which explores new pathways for understanding the experiences of breast cancer survivors and caregivers through university and community partnership.
 Framed in the narratives of women and men, this performance illuminates the meaning of breast cancer from the perspective of survivors and caregivers in the African American community.

-Using narrative perfromance as an intervention to promote health literacy about breast cancer, the performance has several goals: (a) to highlight the lived experience of breast cancer survisors and caregivers; (b) to educate audiences through narrative performance; (c) to raise awareness of breast cancer screening, diagnosis, education, and survivorship through sharing the story, and (d) to demonstrate how narrative performance can be a viable avenue for breast cancer health intervention.
+Using narrative performance as an intervention to promote health literacy about breast cancer, the performance has several goals: (a) to highlight the lived experience of breast cancer survivors and caregivers; (b) to educate audiences through narrative performance; (c) to raise awareness of breast cancer screening, diagnosis, education, and survivorship through sharing the story, and (d) to demonstrate how narrative performance can be a viable avenue for breast cancer health intervention.